 How to get rid?

-Also, some services like Google Mail symbolize a threat with a small red lock if any recipient or sender does not correctly use TLS.
-You can ask for another email or notify the recipient to resolve the issue.
+Also, services like Google Mail symbolize a threat with a small red lock if any recipient or sender does not correctly use TLS.
+You can request another email or notify the recipient to resolve the issue.

-Many of you might be aware of the perils if you get exposed while torrenting.
-Your sensitive details such as location and IP are visible to many people while you torrent and your ISP have more stuff to look at.
+Many of you might know the perils if you get exposed while torrenting.
+Your sensitive details, such as location and IP, are visible to many people while you torrent, and your ISP has more stuff to look at.